Wall Street finishes up as stimulus talks continue

-(Reuters) - U.S. stocks ended higher on Friday and registered gains for the week as optimism over more federal fiscal aid grew.
+(Reuters) - U.S. stocks rose on Friday and the S&P 500 and Nasdaq registered their biggest weekly percentage gains since July as optimism over more federal fiscal aid grew.

 Talks were expected to continue on a COVID-19 stimulus package, even though U.S. House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin failed on Friday to reach agreement.